thinkgo-io/encode-escape/README.md

 This was also written to test if a reasonably professional app could be created easily enough in Tauri.
 The answer to that is a resounding yes.

 But why this app?
 It wasn't obvious at the time that there was a simple app that handled encoding / decoding tasks for developers.
 There are others out there but this tool has its place.
+The unicode operations in particular are very enlightening.

 ## Links